VPaulV/envycontrol/README.md

+Patched version with ugly hack for my Razer blade advanced

 # EnvyControl

 EnvyControl is a program aimed to provide an easy way to switch GPU modes on Nvidia Optimus systems (i.e laptops with Intel + Nvidia or AMD + Nvidia configurations) under Linux.